zaiisao/Documentation/en/Audio Broadcast/start_live_audio_android.md

 ## Run the project

 Run the project on your Android device.
-When the audio broadcast starts, all the audience can hear the broadcaster in the app.
+When the audio streaming starts, all the audience can hear the host in the app.

 ## Reference